-There are a few myths and legends about what insurance covers, so we’ve put together answers to the three most common questions customers ask about the accidents that happen around their home.
+There are a few myths and legends about what insurance covers, so we’ve put together answers to some of the most common questions customers ask about the accidents that happen around their home.

 I tried to clean a stain on my carpet, but it made it worse.
 Will my insurance cover my carpet?

 We don’t cover general wear and tear, deterioration, or the cleaning and restoration of items using inappropriate or unsuitable materials or methods.
 So before you listen to Aunt Mabel’s advice about cleaning those paint footprints off your carpet, or check the internet, you should ring your insurer to see if they can recommend a carpet supplier who can help.
 Generally, your home insurance will cover the cleaning or replacement of your carpet that has been accidentally stained or damaged.
 However, this means an original stain or damage, rather than anything you have tried to rectify and inadvertently made worse.